History Of Board Games

 The First International Board Game for the Common People

-In the Ancient Middle East, amongst the Assyrians and Phoenicians, the game was known as The Game of Twenty Squares.
-A set of the game was also discovered in Pharaoh Tutankhamen’s tomb.
-Played more than 5,000 years ago, the Royal Game of Ur was enjoyed by royalty and common people alike in different countries.
+Among the Assyrians and Phoenicians in the Ancient Middle East, the game was known as The Game of Twenty Squares.
+A working set of the game was also discovered in Pharaoh Tutankhamen’s tomb.
+Played for over the last 5,000 years, the Royal Game of Ur was enjoyed by royalty and common people alike in different countries.
 The game traveled with soldiers and trade as far as Arabian countries and India.

 Ur: The Ancient Game’s Rules Survived